nrakow/dbt-case-study/README.md

 To reduce false positives:
 - All single-letter queries excluded
 - Single-word cuisine terms like "thai" or "pizza" are excluded
-- Manual exceptions for known edge cases, which can be identified by reviewing of 'Branded' queries with low similarity score
+- Manual exceptions for known edge cases, which can be identified by reviewing 'Branded' queries with low similarity score

 All remaining queries are classified as unbranded.